-Those with upstream fish camps headed out early so they could report back the progress of the breakup as they followed the open water in boats.
+Those with upstream fish camps headed out early so they could report back by CB radio the progress of the breakup as they followed the open water in boats.

 And when the day arrived, everything came to a stand still.
 The electricity was turned off before the movement of ice could potentially sever the power lines that stretched from bank to bank to bank, across the river bottom.
 All was silent as young and old gathered to sit along the banks to watch the season change right there, right now, before their eyes.

 You hear it first, a subtle clinking and crunching.
 Then what had been firm enough to walk on just days before began to subtly shift and move, the sound of breaking ice growing in volume and breadth.

 Teenagers scampered across still solid areas to retrieve the last of the clear ice; some mounting the floes as temporary rafts, others reaching out from boats that had been left through the winter at the riverbank.
 As the entire surface of the river heaved and advanced, several flotilla of tree trunks and branches, uprooted and carried down from the mountains by the rising spring flood, began to appear–and were quickly retrieved for firewood.

 And sometimes days later, in more shallow reaches, ice sheets that had formed on the river bed before the surface froze over would abruptly release and bob to the surface, unpleasantly surprising unsuspecting boaters passing above.